Welcome to today's edition of the Rush 24-7 podcast.

 There's a possibility he can lose it.

-He's risking his money, therefore he's taxed less.
+He's risking his money.

 The second point, I'm willing to bet that his salary that he's taking is less than hers.

-Wait, we don't know I uh Wait, we don't know that.
+Wait, we don't know that.

 I have no clue.

-I've uh but these CEOs, these CEOs are notorious for taking smaller salaries and getting the bigger investments back.
+But these CEOs, these CEOs are notorious for taking smaller salaries and getting the bigger investments back.

-Um the capital so you pay less capital gains.
+So they pay less capital gains.

-I'm sure his oh yeah, well, then that's all purposely than hers.
+I'm sure his less than hers.

-Uh, over the last five or six years, there's there's something more going on than just you know, claiming he only earns a hundred thousand dollars a year and the rest is bonus.
+Yeah, I have no doubt, of course, if he's in a fight over a billion dollars in taxes over the last five or six years, there's something more going on than just claiming he only earns $100,000 a year and the rest is bonus, whatever.

-They're not illegal, they're not loopholes.
+They're not loopholes.

-The law has been set up so that people can establish uh their financial affairs in that way if they wish to.
+The law has been set up so that people can establish their financial affairs in that way if they wish to.

-Gotta take a quick time out here, folks.
+Got to take a quick time out here, folks.

 We'll be back after this.